0x6E0FF/FallChallenge2022-KeepOffTheGrass/README.md

 Allow to benchmark a bot against a set of reference bots, with fixed seeds, and for each seed both start positions.

 requires :
- - current bot to be compiled in `../bots/current`
+ - current bot to be compiled as `../bots/current`
  - reference bots compiled in `../bechmark/`